liangqing/syncrypto/README.rst

 storage that you can not controlled.

-Each plaintext file has a corresponding encrypted file in the encrypted folder, so if you modify one file in plaintext folder, there will only one file will be modified in the encrypted folder.
-This make sure that you only need change minimal files in encrypted folder.
+Each plaintext file has a corresponding encrypted file in the encrypted folder, so if you modify one file in plaintext folder, there will be only one file be modified in the encrypted folder.
+This make sure changes the minimal files in encrypted folder.

 The synchronization is bidirectional, every time you synchronize two folders (one is plaintext folder, another is encrypted folder) with "syncrypto",